oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

-This will create a Kubernetes deployment called `rcu` containing a pod running a container created from the `oracle/fmw-infrastructure:12.2.1.3` image which will just run `sleep 100000`, which essentially creates us a pod that we can "exec" into and use to run whatever commands we need to run.
+This will create a Kubernetes deployment called `rcu` containing a pod running a container created from the `oracle/fmw-infrastructure:12.2.1.3` image which will just run `sleep 100000`, which essentially creates a pod that we can "exec" into and use to run whatever commands we need to run.

 To get inside this container and run commands, use this command: